 For more information about the admission requirements and student services, visit the University of Wisconsin-Superior Office of Graduate Studies.

-UW-Superior welcomes international students to apply to the University of Wisconsin Data Science program.
+UW-Superior welcomes international students to apply to the program.
 Please visit the Graduate Studies—International Students Admissions Requirements page for information about requirements and how to apply.

 Distance Learning Center

 The major is supported by UW-Superior’s Distance Learning Center, providing degree completion programs for adult learners since 1978.
 You will receive advising and other student services through the center.